bparanj/ruby/docs/PROC-CONVERSION.md

 ## Proc-Block Conversions

-### Executing the Block
+### Executing a Block

-Ruby is capable of executing a block by taking a block in a method.
+Methods in Ruby are capable of taking a block.
+We can execute the code in the block by using the `yield` keyword.

 ```ruby
 def greeter